How I Make Pie Crust

 7-8 tablespoons ice water

-Cut the fat and flour together with a pastry blender.
+Cut the fat and flour together with your pastry blender.
 Stir in the spices.
 Slowly stir water, one tablespoon at a time, in with a fork until the dough forms a ball in the center of your mixing bowl.